-Learners registered on or after 1st Learners registered before 1st August August 2024 2024 Hagast 2024 2027 Grading Standard Gra ade Descriptor 1 owledge and Understanding 1 Understanding of the subject 2 pject Specific Skills 2 Application of knowledge nsferable Skills 3 Application of skills 3a Communication and/or 4 Use of Information presentation skills 5 Communication and presentation 3b Autonomy and/or 6 Autonomy and/or Independence independence 7 Quality 3c Academic and/or 3 professional conventions in use of technical/ specialist language and/or format in responding to the instructions set out in the assignment brief Each n unit has three grading standards At le At least three of the seven grade attac hed. criptors are assigned to each unit. ry unit has Grade Descriptor 7 ched. descriptors assigned to the unit can be used in assessments for that unit. rading standards must be used rade descriptors assigned to a unit in the grading of each unit. mus t be used in the learner assessments Assigned sub-components may be used Δοςί gned grade descriptors may be used more than once in a unit, but you do not more than once in a unit, but you do not se all of them in all have to use all of them in all gnme gnments. ore than one assignment is re more than one assignment is used to assess a unit, assigned sub- used to assess a unit, assigned grade components of each of the grading descriptors must be allocated standards must be used appropriately appropriately across the assignments. across the assignments. l '' , , A minimum of two grading standards A mi nimum of two grade descriptors, must be used with each assignment. including grade descriptor 7 (Quality) t be used with each assignment.
+Learners registered on or after 1st Learners registered before 1st August August 2024 2024 - Adjust Eve 1 Grading Standard Grade Descriptor 1 Understanding of the subject 2 oject Specific Skills 2 Application of knowledge nsferable Skills 3 Application of skills 3a Communication and/or 4 Use of Information presentation skills 5 Communication and presentation 3b Autonomy and/or 6 Autonomy and/or Independence independence 7 Quality 3c Academic and/or - Constant 3 professional conventions in use of technical/ specialist language and/or format in responding to the instructions set out in the assignment brief Each unit has three grading standards At least three of the seven grade attached. descriptors are assigned to each unit.
+Every unit has Grade Descriptor 7 attached.
+Only descriptors assigned to the unit can be used in assessments for that unit.
+All three grading standards must be used All grade descriptors assigned to a unit in the grading of each unit. must be used in the learner assessments Assigned sub-components may be used Assigned grade descriptors may be used more than once in a unit, but you do not more than once in a unit, but you do not have to use all of them in all have to use all of them in all assignments. assignments.
+Where more than one assignment is Where more than one assignment is used to assess a unit, assigned sub- used to assess a unit, assigned grade components of each of the grading descriptors must be allocated standards must be used appropriately appropriately across the assignments. across the assignments. l '' A minimum of two grading standards A minimum of two grade descriptors, must be used with each assignment. including grade descriptor 7 (Quality) t be used with each assignment.
 Tutors must ensure that the number of Tutors must ensure that the number of grading standards components is fair and grade descriptor components is fair and appropriate.
 For example, in Grading appropriate.
 Standard 1, tutors must utilise both For example, in GD1, tutors may choose components and select a minimum of 2 "one or more" of the components. and a maximum of 4 sub-components in Choose one, and it may be "grasp of the component (b). relevant knowledge base"; choose two This increases to a maximum of 6 for 6 and it may also be "informed by the major and 9 credit units. conventions and practices of the area of study"; choose three and "understanding of the different perspectives or approaches associated with the area of